Boutique New Zealand

-Day 3 – Welcome to Auckland, New Zealand
+Day 1 – Arrive in Auckland, New Zealand

 On arrival into Auckland, collect your rental vehicle from the airport depot and self-drive to your accommodation.